Shahid Bahonar University of Kerman: Dormitory

-Students have the option to either subscribe to the university meal plan, which offers subsidized meals at the university's self-service restaurant or dine at the other on-campus restaurants and cafe-shops available.

 Research and innovation

-The Shahid Bahonar University of Kerman has strong ties with industries - especially those located in the Province of Kerman, which has brought many funding and financing opportunities for the University.
+SBUK has strong ties with industries - especially those located in the province of Kerman, which has brought many funding and financing opportunities for the university.
 Since the Shahid Bahonar University of Kerman is a state university, research funds are provided by the Government of Iran.
 Many ISI journal papers and conference papers are published regularly by faculties, researchers and students of the Shahid Bahonar University of Kerman.

-Endowment
+Endowment and tuition

-The Shahid Bahonar University of Kerman is a public university and its funding is provided by the government of Iran.
+SBUK is a public university and its funding is provided by the government of Iran.
 For the top ranks of the national university entrance exam, education is free in all state-owned and public universities.
-Students with ranks below the normal capacity of the universities will be required to pay part or all of the tuition.
+Students with ranks below the normal capacity of the universities pay part or all of the tuition.